stfndamjanovic/php-random-string/README.md

 ```

 ### Length definition

-You can control the length of string.
-By default, it's 16 characters length.
+You can control the length of the string.
+By default, it's 16 characters.

 ```php
 $string = RandomString::new(6)->generate(); // Output: dzGcot